 Maine Abortion Laws

-Maine’s abortion laws are more accommodating for women seeking abortions than those of many other states.
-NARAL Pro-Choice America gave Maine an “A” grade for its choice related laws such as requiring health insurance plans to cover contraceptive prescriptions and provides access to emergency contraception.
-On the other hand, Americans United for Life ranked Maine 39 out of all the states for not protecting parents’ rights to stop their girls from getting abortions.
+In fact, Maine’s abortion laws are more accommodating for women seeking abortions than those of many other states.
+NARAL Pro-Choice America gave Maine an “A” grade for its choice-related laws such as requiring health insurance plans to cover contraceptive prescriptions and providing access to emergency contraception.

 Protection of Live Fetuses

 In addition, Maine has laws to protect babies born alive during an abortion procedure.
 For example, if an abortion results in a live birth (i.e. breathing or having a beating heart after extraction from the mother), the doctors must try to preserve the life and health of the baby.
 If they don’t they could be charged with a homicide crime or be civilly liable for wrongful death or medical malpractice.
 Also, the sale of live human fetuses is illegal in Maine.

 The following table lists the basic provisions of Maine’s abortion laws.